atebitftw/zart/README.md

 [Inform 7](https://ganelson.github.io/inform-website/)

 ## Where can I find games to play?
 There are Interactive Fiction communities online that can get you started.
-Minizork is included in this library for unit testing purposes, but you can also play it if you wish.

-Here are some links to some popular games:

 * IFDB: https://www.ifdb.org/  This is a good resource to download and play IF games.